 \subsection{The quality of the schedule}

 To analyze the quality, we calculate the weight of the itinerary for each team, i.e., the traveling distance for each team.

 \textbf{Case~1.} First, we consider teams in $U_i\in\{U_2,\dots,U_{m^2}\}$.
-In each of the first $m^2-1$ time slots, $U_i$ plays an away normal super-game with $U_1$.
-By the design of normal super-games, all teams in $U_i$ play $d$ $k$-consecutive away games along the $d$ $k$-paths in $U_1$.
+In each of the first $m^2-1$ blocks, $U_i$ plays an away normal super-game with $U_1$.
+By the design of normal super-games, all teams in $U_i$ play $d$ $k$ consecutive away games along the $d$ $k$-paths in $U_1$.
 Moreover, all teams are at home before the first game starts and after the last game ends in the away normal super-game.
 Hence, for each team, the trips of games in the super-game form a sub-itinerary.
 Recall that teams in $U_i$ are all dummy teams with positions on the depot.
 So, each team has a sub-itinerary same as the optimal saturated solution in $I'$ and hence has a traveling distance of $\OPT(I')=\OPT(I)$.
 Note that the other sub-itineraries for visiting teams in $U_{i'}$ ($i'\neq 1$) have a zero weight since all teams in super-teams of $\{U_2,\dots,U_{m^2}\}$ are dummy teams on the same position.
-Therefore, these $m(m^2-1)$ dummy teams have a total traveling distance of $m(m^2-1)\cdot \OPT(I)$.
+So, these $m(m^2-1)$ dummy teams have a total traveling distance of $m(m^2-1)\cdot \OPT(I)$.

 \textbf{Case~2.} Then, we consider teams in $U_1$.
-For the sake of analysis, we assume that all teams in $U_1$ return home after the last game ends in the $m^2-1$ time slot.
+For the sake of analysis, we assume that all teams in $U_1$ return home after the last game ends in the $(m^2-1)$th block.
 So, it will split the itinerary of each team into two parts without decreasing the weight by the triangle inequality.
-Next, we consider a team $x$ in $U_1$.
+Next, we consider a team $x\in U_1$.